8 taken to hospitals after fumes on aircraft in Las Vegas

-LAS VEGAS — Officials say eight people were taken to hospitals after a Spirit Airlines flight returned to a Las Vegas airport gate due to fumes or an odor in the cabin.
+LAS VEGAS — Officials say eight people were taken to hospitals after a Spirit Airlines flight returned to a Las Vegas airport gate because of fumes or an odor in the cabin.
 The plane had not taken off.

 Airline spokesman Derek Dombrowski says 174 passengers and seven crew members aboard Spirit flight 170 returned a little before 9 a.m.
 Wednesday to a terminal at McCarran International Airport.